Chanel ready-to-wear collection: Chanel Ready-to-Wear Spring 2018 Runway Show

 The Chanel Ready-to-Wear Spring 2018 Runway Show was presented on October 3, 2017 at the Grand Palais in Paris.
 Vogue Runway described the outdoors scenario production as an indoor Gorges du Verdon.
 The famous southeastern natural wonder was a metaphor for the themes of optimism, handcraft, and forward-looking fashion.

 Lagerfeld showed plastic coats and capes; fringed tweed; and lurex textures with crystal-jeweled accents.
 The collection also featured plastic boots, hats and other protective gear layered over tweed suits and dresses, with space-age accents.
 With comparisons to Andre Courreges and Paco Rabanne, the collections had 1960s futurism references with 1980s undertones.
 Donna Summer's "I Feel Love," provided the soundtrack.
 Materials used included tweed, macramé, chiffon, PVC, denim, georgette, silk, and leather.
 The palette ranged from ivory, straw, navy, and black to turquoise, emerald, and pink.

 Each season, Lagerfeld transforms the Grand Palais into a new world; previous productions have been morphed into an art gallery, a supermarket, and a rocket launching pad, but this season it was an outdoor oasis landscaped with towering cliffs, waterfalls, rocks, manmade lagoons, and sculpted panels, measuring 50' tall by 275' wide.

 With 89 looks, Kaia Gerber opened the show, while Grace Elizabeth closed it.
 For beauty, Sam McKnight styled the models in ponytails and Tom Pecheux referenced the 1980s with blue eyeshadow and red lipstick.
-Alice Dellal, Anna Mouglalis, Ines de la Fressange, Miroslava Duma, Monica Belucci, Patrick Demarchlier, and Cindy Crawford attended the show.
+Alice Dellal, Anna Mouglalis, Ines de la Fressange, Miroslava Duma, Monica Bellucci, Patrick Demarchlier, and Cindy Crawford attended the show.